How do you know if you have fermented food allergy? Answer the following questions:

-- Many people think that fermented food allergy or sensitivity means they cannot eat any fermented products; however, this is not entirely correct
+- Do you think that fermented food allergy or sensitivity means you cannot eat any fermented products?

-This post will help you to identify many foods causing allergy, intolerance or other adverse effects so that you can exclude them from your diet.
-But this information might also help you to see that you might still be able to enjoy certain fermented products.
+I hope this post will help you to identify the specific foods causing allergy, intolerance or other adverse effects so that you can exclude them from your diet.
+Perhaps this information might also help you to see that you might still be able to enjoy certain fermented products.

 Even though numerous factors can come into play, common triggers in fermented foods are biogenic amines.
 What are they?
 And how can you avoid them?